Morrie Rath: Baseball career

 In 1918, Rath joined the U.S. Navy and missed the 1918 baseball season.
 The following year, he was back in the major leagues, given a chance to start by the Cincinnati Reds.
 In his comeback season he had a .264 batting average, drew 64 walks, and was the leadoff hitter for the pennant-winning Reds.
 He led all National League second basemen that year in assists, putouts, and double plays.
 In the 1919 World Series, Rath was hit by a pitch to start the series, which was later found out to be a signal used by White Sox pitcher Eddie Cicotte that the fix of the World Series was on.
 At almost the very end of his career, Rath became one of only two players in modern major league history to play in three games in one day, playing in all three games of modern baseball's lone tripleheader on October 2, 1920.
 (The other player to play in all three games was Cotton Tierney).
 Rath only played in one further ML game after the tripleheader; after a mediocre 1920 season, Rath was sent to the Seattle Rainiers in the Pacific Coast League and then to the San Francisco Seals, where he ended his playing career.

 According to statistician Bill James, Rath's skills were generally unrecognized during his career.
 Before on-base percentage was considered an important statistic, there was little to distinguish him offensively.
 James wrote that Rath "was actually quite a good player... but he spent almost all of his career in the minor leagues, just because his skills were too subtle for the men who managed the major league teams."

 Personal life

 Rath was the half-uncle of Mike Balenti, an opposing ballplayer in the American League, in that Balenti's mother was Rath's half-sister.
 There is no indication that either player was aware of this relationship during their lifetimes.

-After his retirement from baseball, Rath ran a sporting goods store in Upper Darby, Pennsylvania.
-It was in that town that he killed himself at age 57.
+After his retirement from baseball, Rath ran a sporting goods store in Upper Darby Township, Pennsylvania.
+It was in that town that he died by suicide at age 57.
 He had reportedly been in poor health for a couple of years.
 He is buried at Arlington Cemetery in Drexel Hill, Pennsylvania.